Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 In the southern Annapurna region lies a small and almost untouched paradise that was only released for tourism a few years ago.

 On this trekking tour you can experience the whole fascination “Himalaya” away from the tourist streams.
 The route runs parallel to the well-developed route to Annapurna Base Camp and offers more pristine landscapes, small Nepalese villages, flourishing rhododendron and magnificent views of the Himalayan mountains.
 We will stay in small cozy tea houses, where we will also be catered for and sit in the evening in a nice round with other trekkers.
-In the morning and in the evening we will practice yoga and meditation and during the day we will go on moderate day hikes.
+In the morning and in the evening we will practice yoga and meditation and during the day we will go on the moderate day hikes.

 The tour offers the opportunity to climb up to the 4,440 meter high Mardi Himal base camp in a few days and enjoy the perfect view of the highest mountains in the world.